Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Spectral networks

 Mirroring the last paragraph of the previous section, the precise way string theory must be implemented to describe the physics of our universe---if it can do so at all---remains elusive to this day, raising significant scientific and philosophical questions.
 Nonetheless, substantial evidence suggests that string theory is a consistent quantum theory of gravity, justifying its study as a valuable tool for addressing deep questions in theoretical high-energy physics, particularly the nature of quantum gravity.
 Furthermore---and this is the primary aspect of string theory that will concern us in this monograph---string theory has proven to be a powerful tool for studying supersymmetric quantum field theories, enhancing our understanding of the general quantum field theory framework and illuminating the rich interplay between fundamental mathematics and physics.

-\paragraph{Seiberg--Witten curves from M-theory.}
+\subsubsection{Seiberg--Witten curves from M-theory}

 A large class of 4-dimensional $\mathcal N=2$ super-Yang–Mills (SYM) theories can be studied through configurations of D4-branes stretched between NS5-branes in type IIA superstring theory, where the SYM theory of interest arises as the worldvolume theory on the D4-branes.
 A significant challenge in studying the low-energy physics of these SYM theories via brane setups is that D4-branes end on NS5-branes in the configurations being considered, and the nature of the D4-brane endpoints on NS5-branes has proven difficult to fully understand.
 In 1997, Witten showed that this issue disappears when these brane configurations are \textit{lifted} to M-theory \cite{Witten:1997sc}.
 By simultaneously increasing the type IIA string coupling and rescaling certain directions in spacetime, one can reach the strong coupling regime, where M-theory offers a more appropriate description without altering the $4d$ $\mathcal N=2$ theory under study.
 In M-theory, the system generically corresponds to a single M5-brane wrapping a smooth Riemann surface $\Sigma$, which is the Seiberg–Witten curve of the $4d$ $\mathcal N=2$ theory.
 Thus, this brane-based approach provides a unified framework to construct Seiberg–Witten curves for an infinite family of $4d$ $\mathcal N=2$ SYM theories.
 These can be described by so-called $\mathcal N=2$ \textit{linear quivers} of special unitary gauge groups, and flavor groups.
-The algebraic completely integrable system that encodes the low-energy physics of any $4d$ $\mathcal N=2$ SYM theory, which can be described by configurations of D4-branes and NS5-branes in type IIA superstring theory as in \cite{Witten:1997sc}, is a \textit{Hitchin integrable system} on a punctured sphere or torus.
+The algebraic completely integrable system that encodes the low-energy physics of any such $4d$ $\mathcal N=2$ SYM theory is a \textit{Hitchin integrable system} on a punctured sphere or torus.